Effective 8/26/2019 thru 8/23/2020

 To help accommodate an occasional unavoidable change in student’s schedules, the following options are available:

 - Make-up – It may be possible to arrange one make-up lesson per student per semester when the lesson was canceled for a legitimate reason (including being ill, having an accident, and so on, but not including forgetting about a lesson, not accounting for traffic, going on vacation, and so on).
 I will make a lesson up if, at my discretion, a time suitable to me is available within the current semester.
 Lessons a student cancels in one semester, however, cannot be made up in the next semester.
-Once a student has made up one lesson within a given semester, no further lessons canceled by the student during that semester will be made up (swapped lessons will not count as make-up lessons).
+Once a student has made up one lesson within a given semester, any further make-ups are at my discretion and are not entitled.

 - Alternatives – If a student must miss a lesson, and is not able to swap lessons or make up the lesson, a few options remain.
 During the scheduled time of the lesson, a lesson may be given using Skype or Facetime (see the Facetime & Skype article for information about lessons given this way), or students and/or their parents may simply contact me and discuss student progress or any issues that come up.
 I may be contacted by phone, Facetime/Skype or text.
 Finally, students may attend an extra performance class.